Health Care Benefits: California

 - California chose to establish a state-based Marketplace under the Affordable Care Act.
 See Health Insurance Marketplaces Under the ACA.

-- Same-sex marriage is legal in California.
+- Same-sex marriage is legal nationwide.
+California also recognizes same-sex domestic partnerships.
 See Same-Sex Partner Benefits.

 - California health insurance mandates apply to fully insured group health plans.
 See Scope of Mandates.

 - Group health plans that allow dependents to enroll must include other dependent coverage.
 See Dependent Coverage.

 - Group health plans must provide basic health care for children.
 See Basic Health Care Services - Children.

 - Group health plans must cover certain women's health benefits.
 See Women's Health Care Services.

 - Group health plans must cover testing and vaccines for human immunodeficiency virus (HIV) and acquired immune deficiency syndrome (AIDS).
 See HIV/AIDS Testing and Vaccines.

 - Group health plans must cover prostate cancer screening for men.
 See Prostate Cancer Screening Coverage.

 - Group health plans must provide biologically-based mental health benefits and parity.
 See Mental Health Benefits and Parity.

 - Group health plans must provide coverage for the treatment of diabetes.
 See Diabetes-Related Services and Supplies.